jsr-io/jsr/README.md

 ### Running jsr

-1. `deno task services:macos` or `deno task services:linux` in one terminal
+1. `deno run services:macos` or `deno run services:linux` in one terminal
-2. `deno task dev:api` in another terminal
+2. `deno run dev:api` in another terminal
-3. `deno task dev:frontend` in another terminal
+3. `deno run dev:frontend` in another terminal

 You can view the registry at `http://jsr.test`.
 The API can be found at `http://api.jsr.test`.